SYNHMN/ELIZA/README.md

 ELIZA is a Modular Search System.
 32KB, versatile, responsive and fast, ELIZA delivers sleek, performant, low overhead code with high order functions that will run on anything.

+ELIZA examines the text for keywords, applies values to said keywords, and transformes the input into an output.

-Eliza is written in vanilla HTML, CSS and JavaScript.
+ELIZA is written in vanilla HTML, CSS and JavaScript.

 The code is Free and Open Source Software (FOSS) under the Massachusetts Institute of Technology (MIT) license.

 ## Commands